Computing with quadratic forms over number fields: Isotropy of a quadratic form

+\begin{rem} In algorithms \ref{alg_iso_global}, \ref{alg_hyp_global}, \ref{alg_aniso_part_dim}, \ref{alg_level} and~\ref{alg_Pythagoras_number} below, we need to perform factorizations of two kinds.
+The first one is to find all even primes of a given field $K$, i.e. to factor $2\CO_K$.
+The other one is to find all primes dividing any of the coefficients of a given quadratic form.
+The factorization of an ideal in a number field corresponds to the factorization of a polynomial in a local field (see a comment at the end of the introduction).
+Algorithms for the factorization of ideals are known and described in computational algebraic number theory literature.
+One may refer for example to \cite[\S6.2.5]{Cohen93} and \cite[2.3.22]{Cohen00} or to a newer algorithm described in \cite[\S2.2]{GMN13}. \end{rem}

-We present the pseudo-code of this algorithm in Listing~\ref{lst_iso_d}.
-Now, we are ready to present the main algorithm of this section, that checks if a form is isotropic over a given number field.
+Now, we are finally ready to present the main algorithm of this section, that checks if a form is isotropic over a given number field.

-\begin{alg} Given a quadratic form $\varphi = \form{a_1, \dotsc, a_d}$ over $K$ with $a_i\in \CO_K$, this algorithm returns true if and only if $\varphi$ is isotropic and false if it is not. \begin{enumerate} \item If $\dim \varphi\leq 1$, then return false and quit. \item If $\dim\varphi = 2$, then use Algorithm~\ref{alg_is_square} to check if $\disc\varphi$ is a square in $K$.
-If so, then return false; if not, return true. \item Use a real-root separation algorithm (e.g. \cite[\S8.5.2]{Mishra93}) on the generating polynomial of $K$ to find all the real embeddings $\rho_1, \dotsc, \rho_r$ of $K$.
-Compute the signature $s_j:=\sgn \rho_j(\varphi)$ of image of $\varphi$ under each embedding.
-If $|s_j|= \dim \varphi$ for any $1\leq j\leq r$, then return false and quit. \item Use \cite[\S6.2.5]{Cohen93} to factor $2\CO_K$ into prime ideals $2\CO_K = \gd_1^{e_1}\dotsb \gd_n^{e_n}$ in $\CO_K$.
+\begin{alg} Given a non-degenerate diagonal quadratic form $\varphi = \form{a_1, \dotsc, a_d}$ over $K$ with $a_i\in \CO_K$, this algorithm returns true if and only if $\varphi$ is isotropic and false if it is not. \begin{enumerate} \item If $\dim \varphi\leq 1$, then return false and quit. \item If $\dim\varphi = 2$, then check if $\disc\varphi$ is a square in $K$.
+If so, then return false; if not, return true. \item Use Algorithm~\ref{alg_signatures} to compute the list $(s_1, \dotsc, s_r)$ of the signatures of $\varphi$ under all real embeddings of $K$.
+If $|s_j|= \dim \varphi$ for any $1\leq j\leq r$, then return false and quit. \item Factor $2\CO_K$ into prime ideals $2\CO_K = \gd_1^{e_1}\dotsb \gd_n^{e_n}$ in $\CO_K$ (see Remark~\ref{rem_factor}).
 For each $\gd_i$ use Algorithm~\ref{alg_iso_d} to check if $\varphi\otimes K_{\gd_i}$ is isotropic.
-If the algorithm returns false, for at least one $\gd_i$, then return false and quit. \item Use \cite[2.3.22]{Cohen00} to find all odd primes $\gp$ of $K$ dividing any of the coefficients $a_i$ of $\varphi$.
+If the algorithm returns false, for at least one $\gd_i$, then return false and quit. \item Find all odd primes $\gp$ of $K$ dividing any of the coefficients $a_i$ of $\varphi$.
 For each such a prime $\gp$ call Algorithm~\ref{alg_iso_nd}.
 If the procedure returns false at least once, then return false and quit. \item Return true. \end{enumerate} \end{alg}